Mumbai has several serene and ecstatic hill stations situated close to it. These are perfect for a break from your busy week’s schedule.

 Jawhar is located in the Thane district of Maharashtra.
 This small hill station is famous for its cultural heritage and Warli paintings in the form of Adivasi art.

 The place has some interesting historical monuments and lush green serenity.
-There are rocky hills, enchanting waterfalls, and dense wild forest, making it all paradise land.
+There are rocky hills, enchanting waterfalls, and dense wild forest, making it paradise land.

 It is situated 140 kilometers from Mumbai and is reached through NH 48.